tgfotEt/tgfotEt/README.md

 ## The Website

-Currently, the website features two question types:
+Currently, the website features three question types:

 - Fill in the blanks
 - Multiple choice (Single-select and Multi-select)